Positive Case Reports

 Member worker orientations are now offered virtually.
 For the latest information and a list of upcoming orientations, click here.

 April Update from our Board President, Faye Mack and General Manager, John Tashiro

-We understand that there is a lot of uncertainty during this time and encourage our community members to review the resources below for the most up to date and comprehensive information available.
+We understand that there continues to be a lot of uncertainty during this time and encourage our community members to review the resources below for the most up to date and comprehensive information available.

 As always, we are happy to field questions or provide further clarity about our practices and appreciate your understanding as we navigate this evolving reality.
-Please reach out to our Assistant Director of Community Engagement, Mae Quilty at email@example.com to share your thoughts.
-You can also reach us at 802-861-9753.
+Please reach out to our General Manager, John Tashiro at JTashiro@citymarket.coop to share your thoughts.